School of Music

 Recital Attendance Requirements

-All undergraduate music students must enroll in and complete six semesters of MUS 97 Recital Attendance.
+All undergraduate music students must enroll in and complete four semesters of MUS 97 Recital Attendance.
 To receive the grade of S/Satisfactory for this required non-credit course, each undergraduate student must attend a minimum of twelve (12) convocations or recitals for each of the six enrollments in MUS 97.

 The grade will be determined as follows: